bUnit-dev/bUnit/docs/site/docs/verification/async-assertion.md

 > [!NOTE]
 > The `WaitForAssertion()` method will try the assert action passed to it when the `WaitForAssertion()` method is called and every time the component under test renders.

-Let us look at an example.
-Consider the following `<AsyncData>` component, who awaits an async `TextService` in its `OnInitializedAsync()` life-cycle method.
+Let's look at an example.
+Consider the following `<AsyncData>` component, which awaits an async `TextService` in its `OnInitializedAsync()` life-cycle method.
 When the service returns the data, the component will automatically re-render to update its rendered markup.

 [!code-cshtml[AsyncData.razor](../../../samples/components/AsyncData.razor)]